Clarity comes from engagement, not thought.

 Some years ago I felt a growing emptiness inside me.
 What surrounded me was too shallow, too superficial, meaningless.
 I would go to work that didn’t inspire me, didn’t generate any spark of light in me.
 I couldn’t find a hobby that would compensate for it – that would nurture my soul and my curiosity.

 So I went back to the roots.
 Back to what I loved as a child.
 At early age I found myself contemplating deep topics such as the meaning of life, where we come from and where we’ll go… and I’ve always loved analysing people’s motives for thinking and acting the way they do.
 I started reading books and couldn’t stop.
-From Anthony Robbins, Robert Kiyosaki or Tim Ferris to Eckhart Tolle, David Hawkins and books about buddhist philosophy.
+From Anthony Robbins, Tim Ferris to Eckhart Tolle, David Hawkins and books about buddhist philosophy.
 I sticked to the world of self-development, philosophical and spiritual topics.
 And I’m afraid I won’t be leaving this world anymore.